tasket/Qubes-vpn-support/README.md

 Passing the DNS addresses to `qubes-vpn-ns` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then use the `vpn_dns` environment variable as explained in the script comments.

-Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communications profile; It is unlikely they take Qubes' network topology into account.
+Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communications profile; they probably don't take Qubes' network topology into account.
 Normally, security should be added to a VPN setup from the OS or specialty scripts (like these) or by the admins and users themselves.
 An exception to this is the LEAP bitmask client, which alters iptables with its own anti-leak rules that account for Qubes.

 ### Link security
 A secure VPN service will use a certificate configuration, usually meaning `remote-cert-tls` is used in the openvpn config; This is the best way to protect against MITM attacks and ensure you are really connecting to your VPN service provider.
 Conversely, restricting access to particular addresses via the firewall is probably not going to substantially improve link security as IP addresses can be spoofed by an attacker.